loonloon/Notes/BK-Head-First-Design-Pattern.md

         var pressure = GetPressure();

         /*
-         * //By coding to concrete implementations, we have no way to add or remove other display elements
+         * By coding to concrete implementations, we have no way to add or remove other display elements
          * without making changes to the program
          */
         currentConditionsDisplay.Update(temp, humidity, pressure);